sush1998/Contact-List/README.md

 Check of requirments:

-1. Page should have two sections one section should show the persons list (Table/Cards) and second section should have a form for adding a person to the table.
+1.Page should have two sections one section should show the persons list (Table/Cards) and second section should have a form for adding a person to the table.

 2.Person form will have First name, Last name, Date of birth, email, mobile number, city